-Devon Enhanced Recovery Service is a supported living service which provides care and support to people living in two 'supported living' settings, so that they can live as independently as possible.
+Thera South West provides care and support to people living with a learning disability in 'supported living' settings, so that they can live as independently as possible.
 People's care and housing are provided under separate contractual agreements.
 CQC does not regulate premises used for supported living; this inspection looked at people's personal care and support.
-At the time of our inspection four people were receiving 'personal care.'
+The service covers the south western counties of Devon, Dorset and parts of Wiltshire.